idpaterson/alfred-wunderlist-workflow/README.md

 Create tasks and lists in [Wunderlist 2 for OS X](http://appstore.com/mac/Wunderlist) from [Alfred 2](http://www.alfredapp.com/) (requires Powerpack license).

+*Wunderlist 3* is not yet supported.
+Please subscribe to issue #43 for updates or to participate in testing the next iteration of this workflow.

 ![Adding a task to Wunderlist](https://raw.github.com/idpaterson/alfred-wunderlist-workflow/gh-pages/images/screenshots/add_task_to_list.jpg)

 Setup